gokhangunal/Association_Rule_Based_Recommender_System/README.md

 ## Task 2: Generating Association Rules and Making Recommendations

-- Step 1: Create a service basket pivot table.
+- Step 1: Create a hizmet, basket pivot table.
 - Step 2: Generate association rules.
 - Step 3: Use the 'arl_recommender' function to make a service recommendation for a user who last received the 2_0 service."